 In some cases, a credit counselor may suggest setting up a debt management plan (DMP).
 In a DMP, the credit counseling organization takes a very hands-on approach to help you get your debt under control.
 The credit counselor will negotiate with your creditors on a payment plan that reduces your monthly payments through lower interest rates and reduced or eliminated late fees and penalties.

 Each month you will make one payment to an account held by the credit counseling agency and they will use that money to pay your creditors.
-A DMP can be used for unsecured debt— essentially debts like credit card debt or medical bills that are not tied to a specific asset like your home.
+A DMP can be used for unsecured debt — essentially debts such as credit card debt or medical bills that are not tied to a specific asset like your home.

 You’ll want to make sure to follow up with your creditors to confirm the details of the debt management plan.
 A DMP might take as long as three to five years to complete and if you miss a payment, you could lose any of the negotiated benefits.

 As long as you and the credit counseling agency make the payments on time, a DMP should not negatively impact your credit score although it will be noted on your report.

 While you’re under a DMP, you probably won’t be able to apply for new credit.
 Your counseling agency may even ask you not to use any credit at all, although most agencies will allow you to keep one credit account open.
 So make sure you you are okay being mostly credit-free for several years.

 Bankruptcy may seem like a drastic step, but in some cases it may make the most sense for your financial situation.

 There are three main types of bankruptcy: Chapter 11 (typically for businesses), Chapter 7 (a liquidation bankruptcy where you must meet income limits) and Chapter 13 bankruptcy (sometimes called a wage earner’s plan).